jacobshortall/hn-scraper/TESTING.md

 -   The user wants to be able to see trending stories.
     -   This application gives the user the option to choose to view trending stories from Hacker News.
+    -   If the user's input is incorrect, they will be asked again until it is correct.
+    -   The user can enter the correct answer in any character case.

 ![Trending](readme/trending.JPG)

 -   The user wants to be able to see newest stories.
     -   The user is also able to see the most recent stories from Hacker News.
+    -   If the user's input is incorrect, they will be asked again until it is correct.
+    -   The user can enter the correct answer in any character case.

 ![Newest](readme/newest.JPG)

 -   The user wants to choose how many stories they want to see.
     -   The user has the ability to instruct the program to view a certain amount of posts at a time.
 They will then be asked if they would like to view more.
+    -   The user's input will be validated until correct.
+This will check if the input is a number, and within the range of available posts.

 ![Post amount](readme/post-amount.JPG)

 -   The user wants to see information on the stories, e.g. title, link and post age.
     -   Details about each post are displayed to the screen after the user has instructed the program how many posts they wish to view.
+    -   If there is a change on how Hacker News display/name these items, it could cause an error.
+This is handled as a runtime error and will inform the user that there may have been a change to Hacker News.

 ![Post details](readme/post-details.JPG)